Explore the Heart of Italy: A Guide to Milan's Most Popular Activities

 Milan Cathedral (Duomo II)

 The Cathedral of Santa Maria Nascente, more often known as "Il Duomo" by the locals of Milan, is one of the largest and most magnificent structures on Earth and the pinnacle of Flamboyant Gothic design.
 In spite of the fact that work on the structure began in the 14th century, it wasn't finished until the early nineteenth century, during Napoleon's rule.
 There are 135 intricately carved stone pinnacles above the roof, and other adornments squiggle the outside.
 The outside is festooned with 2,245 marble bodies, and the rooftop is crowned by 135 intricately engraved stone pinnacles, creating it among the topmost tourist attractions in Milan.
 The South Aisle in the nave has the earliest of this church's stained-glass windows, which date back to the 15th and 16th centuries and are considered among the world’s finest.
-The nave's stain-glassed windows remain the largest in the world, creating this a breathtaking piece of art as well as a well-liked tourist destination in Milan.
+The nave's stained-glass windows remain the largest in the world, creating this a breathtaking piece of art as well as a well-liked tourist destination in Milan.
 Silver and gold pieces dating back to the fourth century can be found in the treasury, which is housed in the south sacristy.
 The snowy Alps, visible from the cathedral's peak on clear days, are a breathtaking sight.
-It is possible to reach the dome's observation deck by taking an elevator all the way up the 73 stairs.
+It is possible to reach the dome's observation deck by taking an elevator up the 73 stairs.

 Self-guided audio tour of Vox City is also available to visitors who wish to visit the second-largest cathedral in the world, which is also one of Italy's most impressive structures.
 You can discover more about the building's unique background by doing a little exploring of Milan on your own.
 The Milan Cathedral, known as the Duomo, may be explored at your own pace with the help of the Vox City app's audio-guided tour.
 Once you have our app installed, you may start your sightseeing trip in Milan whenever you like, wherever you happen to be.